 You can carry on Budapest sightseeing with some nice wines in your hand.

-The Wine Cruise in Budapest offers a 1.5 hour or 2 hour wine tasting & cruising with 7 local wines and wine varieties at a very reasonable price.
+The Wine Cruise in Budapest offers a 2-hour wine tasting & cruising with 7 local wines and wine varieties at a very reasonable price.

 No Wine Speeches but 7 Wines!